 To give you more insight into using social media, this article will take a closer look at the benefits and drawbacks of “cross-posting” the same content across different social media channels.

 What is Cross-Posting?

 Cross-posting is the act of creating content and posting it across multiple social media platforms.
 For example, you could write a blog post and submit the same piece to a variety of social media websites including LinkedIn, Facebook, Tumblr, Twitter and Google+.
-Cross-posting is often accomplished with the use of scheduling tools like Hootsuite and Buffer.
+This can be effectively used with a posting schedule, helping you streamline your social media strategy across all platforms.

 The Benefits of Cross-posting on Social Media